 Critical thinking is the foundation of logic.
 It’s part of a holistic approach for developing the mind, body, and spirit.
 Enhancing your critical thinking also includes doing what’s appropriate for your health.
 That means every day can be a starting point to freedom.

-A comparative analysis is a systematic approach to comparative religious research.
+A comparative analysis is a strategic and structured approach to comparative religious research.
 It bases this approach on the scientific model.
 In this way, we can systematically compare ideas and beliefs from different worldviews and religions.

-Any time you engage in spiritual research, always use them regularly.
-It will ensure you stay as unbiased as possible.
-Be aware that when you begin doubting our cultural narrative, it will bring up some powerful emotions.
+It ensures we stay as unbiased as possible.
+As we begin doubting our cultural narrative, it can bring powerful emotions.

 When we begin questioning, we discover how much effort they spend on denying our spiritual side.
 The cultural narrative suppresses and demonizes information about anything that threatens its control.